 Further explore the facts, myths, and measurements around cotton and water in this two-part webinar series:

 Cotton & Water Series, Part 1

-Dr. Ed Barnes, Cotton Incorporated’s Senior Director of Agriculture and Environmental Research, discusses ongoing research to improve the efficiency of water use in cotton production.
+Dr. Ed Barnes, senior director of Agriculture and Environmental Research at Cotton Incorporated, discusses ongoing research to improve the efficiency of water use in cotton production.

 Webinar originally played 5/21/20

 Cotton & Water Series, Part 2

 Dr. Jesse Daystar, chief sustainability officer at Cotton Incorporated, focuses on how we measure, compare, and communicate water-use impacts.